 Osh is a city guy—born in Detroit, lived in Chicago most of his life, moved to Harlem for many years, and even spent a few months in Moscow.
 Osh owes much of his success to the Chicago public school system.
 He is grateful for the late, Former First Lady of Chicago, Maggie Daley, founder of Gallery 37, an arts program which provided him his first city-job as an actor, singer, and writer.
 Osh holds a BA in Theatre and English and a BS in Secondary Education from Loyola University Chicago and an MFA in Acting from the grad acting program with the longest name on earth: American Repertory Theater / Moscow Art Theater School Institute for Advanced Theater Training at Harvard University.
 Osh is currently based out of NYC and LA—and resides with his impressive collection of impressive hats.

-Yulia: [00:02:11] I'm sitting down with Osh Ghanimah today who is this CEO and Founder of Broadway For All.
-And they're a really awesome nonprofit that promotes diversity in film, TV and Broadway.
-They partner a lot of stars with kids and give them a chance to basically be on Broadway, be on film and study acting.
-It's a really awesome organization.
-And thank you for being here with me.
+Yulia: [00:02:11] I'm sitting down with Osh Ghanimah today who is the CEO and Founder of Broadway For All.
+They're a really awesome nonprofit that promotes diversity in film, TV and on Broadway.
+They partner a lot of stars with kids and give them a chance to be on Broadway, act in films, and study acting.
+Thank you for being here with me.